gosling-lang/gosling-docs/GettingStarted.md

 ## Create your visualizations using Gosling ＼（＾▽＾）／

 This tutorial will guide you step by step in writing the JSON specification to create an interactive visualization in Gosling.
-You are encouraged to follow the tutorial and create visualizations in the [online editor](onlineEditorURL).
+You are encouraged to follow the tutorial and create visualizations in the [online editor][onlineEditorURL].

 ## Loading Data

-In this tutorial, we use a CSV data ([the complete data file](csvDataURL)).
+In this tutorial, we use a CSV data ([the complete data file][csvDataURL]).